 Feel the rush on adrenaline-inducing rides like Blast Off, High Speed Chase, and Capitol Bullet Train, let your kids have a whale of a time in play areas like Flint’s Imagination Lab, Woodland Play Park, and the Smurfberry Factory, and have an interactive adventure at Underworld 4D and Unstoppable Awesomeness.
 Tap your feet at shows like King Julien’s Side Show Stop and Operation Penguin Shake, and make many magical memories.

 #15 – Safa Park – A beautiful outdoor place to visit in Dubai

 Why it’s awesome: Popular with locals and tourists alike, Safa Park is a pleasant place to unwind outdoors in Dubai.
 It’s easy to find a quiet place to relax and chill with a good book.
 Children can enjoy the play areas and there are facilities for jogging, cycling, tennis, basketball, volleyball, and football.
 The park’s landscapes include three lakes, a waterfall, and a small forest, and you can spot an array of wildlife.
 Each month Safa Park hosts a large flea market—visit on the first Saturday of the month for some bargain hunting.

 What to do there: Choose a shaded spot to sit and relax and soak up the peaceful air, or get active and partake in some exercise.
 You can walk or run around the jogging track or grab your friends for a game of volleyball, tennis, or football.
 Stroll around the shimmering lakes and look out for the many bird species that call the park home.
 You’ll also likely spot butterflies, small mammals, and small reptiles too.
-Enjoy the great views of downtown, cook up a meaty feast at the BBQs, and enjoy an outdoor lunch at the picnic areas.
+Enjoy the great views of downtown Dubai, cook up a meaty feast at the BBQs, and enjoy an outdoor lunch at the picnic areas.

-One of Dubai’s coolest historical sites!
+#16 – Al Fahidi Historical Neighbourhood – One of Dubai’s coolest historical sites!

 Narrow alleyways wind through the olde-worlde buildings and the overall vibe is steeped in history and heritage.
 The way of life is peaceful and unhurried.
 There are vendors selling traditional foods and you’ll find a wealth of cultural establishments and small stores.
 A variety of events take place here throughout the year, including the Sikka Art Fair.

 Learn how the people of yesteryear lived, before oil and wealth drastically changed the city.
 Travel back to the middle of the 19th century and uncover past times at the Sheikh Mohammed Centre for Cultural Understanding.
 Browse in the quaint art galleries and soak up the creative air and pause for a break and to watch the world go by in a cosy cafe.

 #17 – Dubai Garden Glow – Quite the quirky place in Dubai!

 What it’s awesome: Dubai Garden Glow is an enchanting and amazing evening destination in the large Zabeel Park.
 Old and young alike are sure to be mesmerised by the stunning lights and displays.
 While attractive during the day, watch as the park goes through a magical transformation as darkness descends, with many colourful illuminated features.
 Split into different areas, the park also has a terrific zone dedicated to recycling and eco-awareness.
 There are street entertainers to add to the carnival-like air and you’ll find various shows and places to eat and drink.